 Almost a decade ago, the Lao Stock Exchange launched with only a few public companies.
-Now, it boasts 11 registered companies, all of which have been able to issue stock and raise over 6.7 trillion kip (approximately USD $750m).
+Now, it boasts 11 registered companies, all of which have been able to issue stock and raise over LAK 6.7 trillion (approximately USD 750 million).
 There are currently over 15,000 individual brokerage accounts that have invested in corporate stock in Laos’ primary stock exchange.

 “Over the past nine years since the 10th of October, we have had many successes,” says Oth Phonhxiengdy, CEO of the Lao Securities Exchange.